magenta-cuda/magic-fields-2-toolkit/readme.txt

 * code rewritten to fix bugs, improve security, improve software quality and support localization

 = 1.2 =
-* alt_image, alt_video, alt_embed and alt_audio fields now accept width in percentage (not just pixels) which is more appropriate for responsive design
+* alt_image, alt_video and alt_audio fields now accept width in percentage (not just pixels) which is more appropriate for responsive design
 * more code re-written to fix bugs, improve security and improve software quality

+= 1.2.1 =
+* support configurable jQuery UI themes for the mt_tabs shortcode